 - Admission of Jewish children from unoccupied France, 1942 to 1948 RG 76, volume 477, file 739325, microfilm C-10413

 Library and Archives Canada (LAC) holds other archival records relating to French families, such as copies of microfilms from the French Colonial government (MG 1 to 9).
 Records included in the "Fonds des colonies" 1540–1898 (MG 1) represent the official archive of the French presence and expansion throughout the world.
 LAC holds a copy of the records that relate particularly to Canada and to the rest of North America.
 Those records mostly cover the period between the beginning of the exploration of the American continent and the end of the French occupation of New France in the second half of the 18th century.

-Consult the Archives Search database using keywords, such as a surname, the name of an organization, a subject, or a place name.
+Consult the Collection Search database using keywords, such as a surname, the name of an organization, a subject, or a place name.